 "What I want to do in lockdown is just to enjoy time with family because if I qualify for the tour in the U.S. I won't be able to stay here again for long.
 I won't be able to see them again like this for years so I'm trying to enjoy as much as I can right now."

-With the new schedule announced for Tokyo 2020 in 2021, one advantage that Saso has is that she's in Tokyo and has already played the course set to host the golf competition.
+With the new schedule set for Tokyo 2020 in 2021, one advantage that Saso has is that she's already played the course set to host the golf competition.

 "I actually already played there, the golf course was really good.
 They changed everything, and it's all in good condition."

-Positive and upbeat as ever, Yuka Saso the Philippine golf prodigy is just playing the game that's always been there for her, a simple love with a straight-forward approach that could take all the way to the top.
+Positive and upbeat as ever, Yuka Saso the Philippine golf prodigy is just playing the game that's always been there for her, a simple love with a straight-forward approach that is taking her all the way to the top.